Joseph Robertson

 The 1st Battalion, Royal Scots Fusiliers were in the centre of the first wave.
 They were to seize the trench between Y.13 and Y.15.

 The War Diary records that ‘B’ Company was on the left and reached their objective under shell and rifle fire.
 On the right ‘A’ Company reached the enemy’s trenches with little loss.
 British artillery fire was causing heavy losses and impeding the advance.
 Despite this the battalion got forward however; they had to retire as a result of German counter attacks and held the line Y.13 to Y.14 The casualties were 411 killed, wounded or missing.
 Joseph Robertson was one of the dead.
-He will have know Samuel Wilson also listed in the Muiravonside section.
+He will have known Samuel Wilson also listed in the Muiravonside Roll of Honour.

 Comments